sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_frame_properties.rst

 propShow
 ~~~~~~~~

-    This debug filter lists all frame properties on screen.
+    This debug filter lists frame properties on screen.
-    Listing appears as a name = value list.
+    Listing appears as a name = value list and can be filtered

-    See here: <todo link>
+    See here: :doc:`propShow <../corefilters/propShow>`.

 propGetDataSize
 ~~~~~~~~~~~~~~~